The-OpenROAD-Project/megaboom/README.md

 Staring at logs
 ---------------

-If you want to "stare at logs" while Bazel is running, open the logs folder in vscode by:

-  code $(readlink -f /proc/$(pgrep openroad)/cwd)/bazel-out/k8-fastbuild/bin/logs/asap7/
+This is surprisingly tricky, you have to go spelunking in ~/.cache/bazel/.

 Downloading the immediate dependencies of a target
 --------------------------------------------------